Undergraduates

 Biosystems engineers work with natural systems and integrate knowledge of engineering, mathematics, biology, chemistry, and physics to conserve natural resources, protect the environment, and efficiently produce and process safe, plentiful, high-quality food and fiber.
 We also have a pre-professional concentration for students interested in pursuing law, medicine, pharmacy, etc.

 In sum, any of these degree programs will prepare you for a professionally rewarding career in which you can apply engineering or scientific principles to real world problems.
-If you enjoy science, math, and solving problems, a degree in biosystems engineering, environmental and soil sciences, or construction science and agricultural systems will prepare you for an exciting, rewarding and satisfying career.
+If you enjoy science, math, and solving problems, a degree in biosystems engineering, environmental science, or construction science and agricultural systems will prepare you for an exciting, rewarding and satisfying career.

 For more information, send us an email at bess@utk.edu or give us a call at 865-974-7266.
 We can arrange for a tour of our facilities and meeting with professors and students.
 We look forward to hearing from you.